react-navigation/react-navigation.github.io/versioned_docs/version-5.x/navigation-prop.md

   - `navigate` - go to another screen, figures out the action it needs to take to do it
   - `reset` - wipe the navigator state and replace it with the result of several actions
   - `goBack` - close active screen and move back in the stack
-  - `addListener` - subscribe to updates to navigation lifecycle
   - `setParams` - make changes to route's params
   - `dispatch` - send an action to router
+  - `setOptions` - update the screen's options
-  - `dangerouslyGetParent` - function that returns the parent navigator, if any
+  - `isFocused` - check whether the screen is focused
+  - `addListener` - subscribe to updates to events from the navigators

 It's important to highlight the `navigation` prop is _not_ passed in to _all_ components; only `screen` components receive this prop automatically!
 React Navigation doesn't do any magic here.
 For example, if you were to define a `MyBackButton` component and render it as a child of a screen component, you would not be able to access the `navigation` prop on it.
 If, however, you wish to access the `navigation` prop in any of your components, you may use the [`useNavigation`](use-navigation.md) hook.